JackXu0/multicore_project/Report.md

 > >
 > > - cache-misses: application makes a request to retrieve data from a cache, but that specific data is not currently in cache memory.
 > >
+> > - sched:sched_stat_wait: time spent in waiting states
+> >
 > > - etc...
 > >
 > > We could use the statistics of some events to determine the type of bottleneck in the provided task.
 > > Perf also has a feature called **annotate** which allows our to observe the statistics mapped to compiled instructions or even source code.
 >
 > - valgrind
+>
 > - gprof
+>

+> Perf command:

+> sudo perf record -e task-clock,page-faults,context-switches,sched:sched_stat_blocked,sched:sched_stat_iowait,sched:sched_stat_runtime,sched:sched_stat_sleep,sched:sched_stat_wait,sched:sched_wait_task,sched:sched_wake_idle_without_ipi,syscalls:sys_enter_futex,writeback:writeback_wait -s ${executable} ${number of threads} && sudo perf report -T --sort=dso > ${report_filename}

 ## Experiments & Analysis

+### Barrier

+From the statistics measured using perf, we can find that the code with barrier has some traits comparing to the version without barrier:

+- the run time of each thread is very balanced
+- has more total waiting and sleeping time of all threads, the distribution of waiting time among all the threads are less diverse
+- has a huge number occurances of calling futex and getting blocked, and a significant amount was raised by OpenMP library
+- context switching and page faults happens a lot more

+### Critical Region

+We use the same methods as the techniques in the previous section trying to find the deterministic features that could help identify the code with huge critical region.
+And from the controlled experiment we have found that code with huge critical section generally has:

+- a great number of wakening without inter-processor interrupt
+- a lot more futex system call and almost entirely raised by OpenMP library
+- a large number of page faults

+### Ordered Construct

+We use the same task which is duplication of a int array as an example to show how ordered parallel section could influence the efficiency of multi-thread program.
+We find that a ordered parallel section with ordered construct have the following characteristics:

+- significantly slower
+- a lot of futex system calls and most of them are called by OpenMP library
+- many wakening of threads that are not due to inter-processor interrupt
+- threads spent a lot more time sleeping and waiting on a runqueue
+- a great number of context switches

+### Unbalanced task

+The statistics from our experiment on unbalanced task for each threads show us that code with unbalanced task could result in:

+- higher running time
+- more time in waiting state

 ## Conclusions